sidpalas/devops-directive-website/content/posts/2020/03/managed-kubernetes-comparison/index.md

 There are too many variables to give much of a recommendation beyond my TL;DR up top, but here are some takeaways:

-- With the recent GKE change, AKS and DO is now the only (of these 3) that doesn't charge for the control plane resources.
-If your architecture incorporates many small clusters (e.g. 1 cluster *per developer* or *per customer*) AKS has an advantage.
+- AKS and Digital Ocean do not charge for the control plane resources while GKE and EKS do.
+If your architecture incorporates many small clusters (e.g. 1 cluster *per developer* or *per customer*) AKS and DO can have an cost advantage.
 - Google's slightly cheaper compute resources result in lower cost as cluster sizes scale*.
 - Taking advantage of preemptible and/or committed use discounts can reduce costs by >50% (*NOTE:* Digital Ocean does not offer these types of discounts).
 - While Google's data egress fees are higher, the compute resources dominated the cost calculation (unless you are sending a significant amount of data out of the cluster).